cjds/go-stream-node/README.md

-# GO Stream Node
+# GO Stream Node (WIP)
 A ROS streams node built in GO that streams data to streams server.
 Data can be published to various channels and the stream node publishes it to the streams server which is eventually stored in Cassandra database.
+This a work in progress project and more updates will be added.

 ## Getting Started
 ### Installing Dependencies